quarter-pounder/pi-at-home-bootstrap/terraform/README.md

 ## Security Notes

-- S3 bucket is encrypted and private
+- Storage (s3 bucket) is encrypted and private
 - IAM user has minimal required permissions
 - Cloudflare tunnel provides secure access
 - All sensitive outputs are marked as sensitive